Today becoming a pilot has become much easier than 10 years before.

 Now instrument flying is not a joke.
 The check pilot will test your skills, and you have to give your best.

-If the check pilot thinks your performance is not satisfactory, he will not pass you for the check ride.
+If the check pilot thinks your performance is unsatisfactory, he will not pass you for the check ride.

-So give your best to pass the check ride at one go.
-Once you pass all the exams and the check ride, you can have your commercial pilot license instrument rated.
+So give your best to pass the check ride in one go.
+You can rate your commercial pilot license instrument once you pass all the exams and the check ride.

 What is next?